 Advanced hand and machine knitting techniques are explored while developing a full-fashioned sweater design.
 Students will learn to hand knit in the round and continue to work on a single bed knitting machine learning advanced hand manipulated pattern stitches.
 All eligible Fashion Design students will submit final garments to a jury panel of industry professionals to earn their place in the annual CREO fashion show.
+Offered every other Spring.
 Prerequisite: FSH 297 Introduction to Machine Knitting.
 Fee.